Thijzert123/packrinth/docs/index.md

 - Separation into branches
 - Exporting modpacks to Modrinth modpacks
 - Automatically generating documentation

+If you want to see an example of how Packrinth is used, see [Client+](https://github.com/Thijzert123/client-plus), a Minecraft modpack managed by Packrinth.

 ## Installation
 If you have Cargo installed, you can use that to install Packrinth: